ramonpzg/ramonpzg.github.io/src/content/projects/3_qdrant.md

 order: 4
 ---

-Here are some of the things that I worked on while at Qdrant.
+Here are some of the things I worked on while at Qdrant.

 ## 1. What is Qdrant?